 - Won complete dismissal with prejudice of breach of fiduciary duty claims brought in Massachusetts Superior Court against current and former directors of Metabolix, based on a successful showing that plaintiff’s failure to plead that a demand on the board would have been futile.

 - Won complete dismissal with prejudice of securities class action litigation brought under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 against the Princeton Review, certain of its officers and directors and its underwriter in the U.S. District Court for the District of Massachusetts.

 Mr. Brady also participates in significant pro bono work, including civil rights litigation on behalf of prisoners and others.
 Mr. Brady also supervises Goodwin’s participation in the volunteer “Lawyer for a Day” program in Boston Housing Court, which provides legal assistance to qualifying tenants and landlords, and serves as a co-chair of the Public Service Committee of the Real Estate Section of the Boston Bar Association (BBA).

 Mr. Brady is active in the BBA, and has served as a member of the steering committees for various events, including the Boston Bar Foundation’s annual John and Abigail Adams Benefit, which raises money for local organizations that serve thousands of individuals and families struggling with critical issues such as homelessness, domestic violence, and various forms of injustice.

 At Goodwin, Mr. Brady serves as chairman of the firm’s Junior Associate Development Committee and as a member of the firm’s Hiring Committee.

 Prior to joining Goodwin, Mr. Brady was an associate at Cravath, Swaine & Moore LLP in New York.
-Prior to that, Mr. Brady served as legal counsel to a Democratic presidential primary campaign during the 2008 election cycle.
+Prior to that, Mr. Brady served as legal counsel to a presidential primary campaign during the 2008 election cycle.